"Good job": Midwife helps woman deliver baby in car at full speed, peeps react

 Ghanaian nurses help woman deliver a healthy baby boy in bush

-In a similar story, YEN.com.gh reported that Amos Acheampong, a staff nurse, and Ruby Amenuveve, a Community Health Nurse Assistant, assisted in saving a lady's and her baby's lives after she went into labour in a bush.
+In a similar story, YEN.com.gh reported that Amos Acheampong, a staff nurse, and Ruby Amenuveve, a community health nurse assistant, helped save a lady and her baby's lives after she went into labour in a bush.

-According to Acheampong, Salamatu Amadu's mother had gone to the bush to relieve herself when she entered labour.
+According to Acheampong, the new mother had gone to the bush to relieve herself when she entered labour.

 Ghanaian nurse who helped woman deliver baby in bush